What Is Product-Led Growth? A Practical Guide for SaaS Teams

 The market is broad.
 A large number of potential users can discover and try the product independently.

 Slack, Figma, Notion, Calendly, and Loom all check these boxes.
-The product is useful from day one, easy to share, and becomes stickier as more people use it.
+The product is useful from day one and easy to share.

 When PLG Doesn’t Work